harmingcola/contract/documentation/src/site/sphinx/contract_files.rst

     * response
         * status
             * The HTTP status to be returned with the response
+        * headers
+            * Headers to be included in responses.
+These headers must be in included in responses for the test client to accept the server response as valid.
         * body
             * The text body returned for a request and expected by the ContractClient